Kong/docs.konghq.com/app/plugins/rate-limiting.md

 ### Backend protection

 As accuracy is of lesser importance, the `local` policy can be used.
 It might require some experimenting to get the proper setting.
-For example if the user is bound to 100 requests per second, and you have a equally balanced 5 node kong Cluster, setting the `local` limit to something like 30 requests per second should work.
+For example, if the user is bound to 100 requests per second, and you have an equally balanced 5 node Kong cluster, setting the `local` limit to something like 30 requests per second should work.
 If you are worried about too many false-negatives, increase the value.

-Most likely the user will be granted more than was agreed, but it will effectively block any attacks, while maintaining the best performance.
-The thing to keep in mind here is that when the cluster scales to more nodes the users will get more requests granted, and likewise when the cluster scales down the probability of false-negatives increases.
+Keep in mind as the cluster scales to more nodes, the users will get more requests granted, and likewise when the cluster scales down the probability of false-negatives increases.
 So in general, update your limits when scaling.

+The above mentioned inaccuracy can be mitigated by using a consistent-hashing load balancer in front of Kong, that ensures the same user is always directed to the same Kong node.
+This will both reduce the inaccuracy and prevent the scaling issues.

+Most likely the user will be granted more than was agreed when using the `local` policy, but it will effectively block any attacks while maintaining the best performance.

 [api-object]: /docs/latest/admin-api/#api-object
 [configuration]: /docs/latest/configuration